 If you are going to court without a lawyer, you will be responsible for identifying the forms and documents you will use.

-Decisions of the Court of Appeal may be publicly available in PDF format through the Judicial Decisions Online database or Decisions of Public Interest on the Courts of New Zealand website.
+Decisions of the Court of Appeal may be publicly available in PDF format through the Judicial Decisions Online database or Judgments of Public Interest on the Courts of New Zealand website.

 The purpose of the Judicial Decisions Online database is to make a greater number of decisions from the High Court, Court of Appeal, and Supreme Court available to the public.
 The database is managed by the Ministry and decisions are published after delivery to the parties, but no earlier than three days after the decisions are delivered.